mtiller/ModelicaBook/text/source/behavior/discrete/switching.rst

 --------------------

-In this section, we'll present another model, like the heat transfer model presented :ref:`earlier in this chapter <cooling revisited>`, that contains time events.
+In this section, we'll present another model, like the heat transfer model presented :ref:`earlier in this chapter <cooling-revisited>`, that contains time events.
 In this case, we'll show how we can simulate the behavior of a switch in the context of an RLC circuit like :ref:`the one presented in the first chapter <elec-example>`.